 Bibo is a Brown Chow Chow.
 I was commissioned by my friend Phylliss to paint Bibo.
 Laying under my feet, I would go “Bibo raise your head so I can see your beautiful eyes”.
 Her hair is brown but with beautiful copper colors.

 Instructions and Progression:

-- Continue with Andi’s face: Put special detail in the eyes, hair and nose.
-It will give you a better understanding of his features.
+- Continue with Bibo’s face: Put special detail in the eyes, hair and nose.
+It will give you a better understanding of her features

-- Paint Andi’s body: Taking advantage of the texture and the many tones of his hair.
-The hair was painted with a #1 pro-white brush using it sideway, look at picture.
+- Paint Bibo’s body: Taking advantage of the texture and the many tones of her hair.
+The hair was painted with a #1 pro-white brush using it sideways, look at picture.

 - Titanium White

 - Alizarin Crimson